JongWasTaken/easympv/README.md

 ![](https://smto.pw/mpv/images/preview.png)

 Extends base mpv with more features and makes it a bit more user-friendly.
 Currently supports Windows, macOS and Linux.
-macOS support is experimental and not fully finished.
+macOS support is experimental and not fully finished, as I lack a device to test on.

 ## Features
 - Menus with custom Fonts, optionally controllable using only the mouse